from £65 /night help

 Cottage | 3 bedrooms | sleeps 6

 Blea Brows enjoys a fantastic secluded setting in Arthur Ransome's Swallows and Amazons country!
 It is a fabulous cottage for couples, families or group holidays, and a safe location for children and pets as it is set in the grounds of the big house, Brown Howe.
 It enjoys private lake access (with three other properties), just a few minutes stroll away, ideal for boating, picnics and exploring.
-Wild Cat island is within reach by boat, and the beach adjoins the beautiful Blawith common, ideal for exploring and with more lovely beaches to discover!
+Wild Cat island is within reach by boat, and the beautiful Blawith common is just down the road - ideal for exploring and with more lovely beaches to discover!
 From here you can also enjoy amazing views up the lake towards Coniston, with the well-walked Fairfield Horseshoe in view.

 It is a cosy, comfortable detached cottage with woodburner, and well equipped for holiday living!
 It enjoys thermostatically controlled central heating, and a constant supply of hot water for your comfort and convenience!
 From the door, there are lovely walks, mountain biking and boating is possible, in a quieter (and the most beautiful we think) part of Coniston Water.
 It is ideal for couples, groups or family holidays, and the option to rent Brown Howe Cottage opposite (sleeping 8) means larger get togethers are also possible.
 It has been recently refurbished with new stylish bedding, and carpets and tiled flooring combine comfort with practicality.
 We strive to make the cottage as comfortable as possible for your holiday.

-It has a private woodland garden teeming with birdlife, and a new improved patio and barbecue area for outdoor eating and entertaining, with hardwood garden furniture.
+It has a private woodland garden teeming with birdlife, and an improved patio and barbecue area for outdoor eating and entertaining, with hardwood garden furniture.

-Torver has 2 good pubs, just 2 km away, and Coniston is 8km away, with the Ruskin museum and shops and pubs.
+Torver has a good pub (The Wilsons Arms), just 2 km away, and Coniston is 8km away, with the Ruskin museum and shops and pubs.
 Ulverston, a local market town is 16 km away with larger supermarkets.

 Ambleside, Hawkshead, and Grasmere are about half an hour away in the car.